 Schizophrenia Treatment

-Traditionally, schizophrenia is treated with a combination of antipsychotic medication and a variety of therapeutic practices.
-While antipsychotic medication is usually effective, it can come with a number of unwanted side effects, including: ²
+Traditionally, schizophrenia is treated with a combination of antipsychotic medication and therapy.
+While antipsychotics are usually effective, they can come with several unwanted side effects.
+These include: ²

-For some people, these side effects far outweigh the benefits of the medication while others find the medication is simply ineffective.
+For some people, these side effects outweigh the benefits of the medication.
+Others find the medication is simply ineffective.

-People of this category often look for “complementary” or “alternative” treatment options.
-Some have found that a variety of vitamin supplements can be effective in helping to curb symptoms.
+People in this category often look for “complementary” or “alternative” treatment options.
+Some have found that vitamin supplements can be effective in curbing symptoms.
 However, they usually work better when paired with specific therapies. ³

-Furthermore, it’s important to note that there’s no one-size-fits-all cure to schizophrenia.
-Most people have to experiment around with different treatment options before finding which one works best for them.
+Furthermore, it’s important to note that there’s no one-size-fits-all treatment for schizophrenia.
+Most people experiment with different treatment options before finding the one that works best for them.

 What Vitamins are Good for Schizophrenia?

-In recent studies, it’s been found that those who struggle with schizophrenia often lack necessary vitamins.
-While it’s believed there are a number of other factors at play, some scientists think that supplementing these vitamins can help ease symptoms.
+In recent studies, it’s been found that those who struggle with schizophrenia often lack the necessary vitamins.
+While it’s believed there are several other factors at play, some scientists think that supplementing these vitamins can help ease symptoms.

-Before trying these vitamins, it’s important to talk to your mental health professional.
-They will have an understanding of your particular condition to help narrow down your search for what vitamins are good for schizophrenia.
+Before trying these vitamins, you should talk to your healthcare provider.
+They will have an understanding of your condition and help narrow down your search for what vitamins are good for schizophrenia.

 Omega-3 Fatty Acids

-Unlike most fatty acids, we cannot intake omega-3 fatty acids without the consumption of fish.
+Unlike most fatty acids, we cannot intake omega-3 without consuming fish.
 The importance of omega-3s is they have anti-inflammatory effects.
 Some research has found that inflammation (particularly, in the brain) may play a role in the development of mental illness.

 In one study, 81 young people who were at high risk of schizophrenia were either given a fish oil supplement or a placebo.
 Those who took the fish oil were much less likely to develop symptoms associated with schizophrenia. ⁴

 Unfortunately, there haven’t been any studies to indicate whether or not fish oil can help those who’ve already been diagnosed with schizophrenia.
-However, omega-3s can also be helpful in reducing the risk of heart disease.
-This is notable because people with schizophrenia are more at risk of heart-related conditions. ⁵ ⁶
+However, omega-3s can also help reduce the risk of heart disease. ⁵ This is notable because people with schizophrenia are more at risk of heart-related conditions. ⁶

 B Vitamins

-A nonprofit organization called Food for the Brain claims that people with schizophrenia often suffer from low blood levels of folic acid (also known as vitamin B9).
+A nonprofit organization called Food for the Brain claims that people with schizophrenia often struggle with low blood levels of folic acid (also known as vitamin B9).
 With that, it can be assumed that taking a folic acid supplement may help to curb symptoms of schizophrenia.

-Furthermore, a 2014 research review found that other B vitamins, such as vitamins B12 and B6, were helpful.
-Most studies we overlooked suggest using a combination of these vitamins in order to get the best results. ⁷
+Furthermore, a 2014 research review found that other B vitamins, such as B12 and B6, were helpful.
+Most studies suggest using a combination of these vitamins to get the best results. ⁷

 Vitamin D